TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Deploy-B1Appliance.md

 # Deploy-B1Appliance

 ## SYNOPSIS
-Deploys a BloxOneDDI Virtual Appliance to VMware, Hyper-V or Azure.
+Deploys a NIOS-X Virtual Appliance to VMware, Hyper-V or Azure.

 ## SYNTAX